LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ##### Conclusion

-- OpenAIO-ChatGPT-4.0 change understand the question correctly and can solve the problem.
+- OpenAI-ChatGPT-4.0 can understand the question correctly and can solve the problem.